tjw-lint/eslint-config-tjw-jsdoc/README.md

 Below is an example function and what the formatting looks like for its comment block.

 * A description is required (and must end in a period).
 Followed by a return.
 This explains what the function does, and why it exists.
-* All arguments and return require a type, but can be an imported interface if complex/reusable. (see: [example](https://github.com/nwutils/create-desktop-shortcuts/blob/main/api-type-definitions.js))
+* All arguments and return require a type, but can be an imported interface if complex/reusable. (see: [type definition example](https://github.com/nwutils/create-desktop-shortcuts/blob/main/api-type-definitions.js) or imported usage below)
 * All argument names must match the code (to ensure the comment isn't outdated).
 * All arguments and return must have description text explaining what they are/why they exist.
 * If the function returns a value, then the `@return` and a description will be required.
-* If the funciton has no `return`, then the comment must remove the `@return` line.
+* If the funciton has no `return`, then the JSDoc comment must remove the `@return` line.
 * You can optionally include an `@example` after the main description and it will be formatted.
 * Almost all formatting can be applied automatically with ESLint's `--fix`.
+Including the vertically aligned columns for @token/{type}/name/description.

 ```js
 const { OPTIONS } = require('../api-type-definitions.js');